mreguant/retail-competition-trends/README.md

 Description of programs/code
 ----------------------------

-- The program `0_setup.jl` installs all required dependencies in Julia.
+- The code `0_setup.jl` installs all required dependencies in Julia.
-- The program `build/code/1_create_data_sets.jl` computes the market shares based on the number of supply points in each market and tariff, and combines market shares with retail electricity prices and smart meter data.
+- The code `build/code/1_create_data_sets.jl` computes the market shares based on the number of supply points in each market and tariff, and combines market shares with smart meter data.
-- The program `analysis/code/2_analysis.jl` compute the calibration and regression in table 1 and 2b.
+- The code `analysis/code/2_analysis.jl` computes the calibration and regression in table 1 and 2b.
-- The program `analysis/code/3_plots.jl` will generate the figures 1a, 1b and 2a.
+- The code `analysis/code/3_plots.jl` will generate the figures 1a and 2a.

 Instructions to Replicators
 ---------------------------

 - Run `0_setup.jl` once to install the required packages.
-- For Windows (MacOS) users, run `main_windows.bat` (`main_macOS.sh`) to generate all the outputs sequencially.
+- Run `main_windows.bat` (for Windows users) or `main_macOS.sh` (for MAC OS users) to generate all the outputs sequencially.
 To run Julia from the command line, add Julia to the PATH environment variable.
 See https://julialang.org/downloads/platform.

 List of tables and programs
 ---------------------------